lightbend-labs/dbuild/docs/src/sphinx/plugins.rst

   between cross-version and check-missing is explained in detail at :doc:`buildOptions`.

+``rewrite-overrides``
+  The default value is "true" for all the elements, meaning that dbuild will rewrite all dependencies by default.
+Please check :doc:`buildOptions` for further details.

 ``deps``
   The dependency modifiers (``deps.inject`` and ``deps.ignore``)
   can also be applied to plugins, by specifying as a value for